Effort Survey Improvements

 - Random-digit dialing was an inefficient method of sampling anglers, as it often placed calls to non-angler households.

-- As landlines were abandoned for wireless numbers, random-digit dialing reached fewer and fewer potential anglers.
+- As landlines were abandoned for wireless numbers and caller ID became more common, random-digit dialing began to reach fewer and fewer potential anglers.

-- As response rates to telephone surveys declined, random-digit dialing became increasingly susceptible to the risk of anglers not responding to our calls.
+- As response rates to the entire spectrum of telephone surveys declined, random-digit dialing became increasingly susceptible to the risk of anglers not responding to our calls.

 In 2008, we launched a series of pilot studies to determine how to reduce potential biases in our effort survey.